Brazil presidential campaign ends in slugfest over corruption

 In the final television debate of a bitter campaign, leftist President Dilma Rousseff and pro-business opposition candidate Aecio Neves sparred over who was best suited to restore growth to a stagnant economy, fight inflation, bring down rents and deal with open sewers in Brazilian cities.

-But it was a deepening bribery scandal at the country’s largest enterprise, state-run oil company Petroleo Brasileiro SA (PETR4.SA), that brought the fiercest exchanges.
+But it was a deepening bribery scandal at the country’s largest enterprise, state-run oil company Petroleo Brasileiro SA , that brought the fiercest exchanges.

 “There is one easy way to put an end to corruption: throw the Workers’ Party out of office,” Neves said in reply to a question from a voter on how to improve Brazil’s lenient anti-corruption laws.